SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 ### Name scope
 Creates namespace for operators in the default graph.
-`tf.name_scope` ignores variables created by the `tf.get_variable` operation The tf.name_scope function makes it possible to add a name scope prefix to all operations created in a particular context.
+`tf.name_scope` ignores variables created by the `tf.get_variable` operation
 ```
 with tf.name_scope("my_scope"):
     v1 = tf.get_variable("var1", [1], dtype=tf.float32)